pachyderm/pachyderm/examples/ml/breast-cancer-detection/README.md

 pachctl create pipeline -f pachyderm/single_stage/bc_classification.json
 ```

-Note: There are also CPU versions of the pipeline if GPUs are not available.
+Note: There are also CPU versions of the pipeline if GPUs are not available. -->

-### Parallelized
+### Pachyderm Parallelism

-Now that we have a proof-of-concept that runs in a single pipeline, let’s split it into multiple that can be scaled individually and take advantage of Pachyderm’s parallelism.
+In this example, we perform two types of parallelism:

+1. Task parallelism - split the `run.sh` script into different steps.
+2. Data parallelism - distribute the data so that each exam can be processed in parallel.

+#### Task Parallelism

+Many machine learning project rely on data preprocessing before the model is run.
+It often does not require GPU acceleration, and can be scaled separately from the GPU inference code.

+We split the `run.sh` script into 4 separate processing steps (already defined in the script) which will become Pachyderm pipelines, so each can be scaled separately.

+1. Crop
+2. Extract Centers
+3. Generate Heatmaps
+4. Classify

+Image cropping and extracting centers are process intensive, however they do not require GPUs.
+By separating steps 1-2, we can avoid allocating GPU resources until after the data is prepared.

+#### Data Parallelism

+Pachyderm is built with the intention of performing data parallelism.
+By defining glob patterns in our pipeline, we can specify how Pachyderm should split the data so that the code can execute as parallel jobs without having to modify the underlying implementation.

-Pachyderm allows for parallelism based on the data model that is instituted.
-We will treat each exam (4 images and a list file) as a single datum, allowing us to parallelize computation for each exam that is added. the file structure for the `sample_data` will be organized as follows:
+We will treat each exam (4 images and a list file) as a single datum.
+Each datum will be processed individually, allowing parallelize computation for each exam that is added.
+The file structure for our `sample_data` will be organized as follows:

 ```
 sample_data/